pyroscope/pyrocore/docs/experimental.rst

 likely produces results that are too small or empty.

-Optimization works by giving a *pre-filter* condition to *rTorrent*, to reduce the overhead involved in sending items over XMLRPC and then processing them, only to be then discarded in the ``rtcontrol`` filter machinery.
+Optimization works by giving a *pre-filter* condition to *rTorrent*, to reduce the overhead involved in sending items over XMLRPC and processing them, only to be then discarded in the ``rtcontrol`` filter machinery.
 That pre-filter evaluation needs features of *rTorrent-PS* 1.1 or later, and will produce errors when used with anything else.

 This goal of reducing the number of items sent to ``rtcontrol`` is best achieved if you put a highly selective condition first in a series of conditions combined by ``AND``.
-For cron-type jobs, this can often be achieved by only looking at recent items only – older items should already be processed by previous runs.
+For cron-type jobs, this can often be achieved by looking at recent items only – older items should already be processed by previous runs.
 Even a very lenient window like “last week” drastically reduces items that need to be processed.